AS SEEN ON CHANNEL 5's 'FILTHY BRITAIN S.O.S'

 Every day they are in situ there is more and more honey comb that will need removing….as well as the bees themselves.

 To remove the colony we need to remove the honeycomb and put the comb into hive frames that then go into a hive.
 Then we put the bees into the hive containing their honey comb and we have to wait for the rest of the colony to join them.
 To be sure we have the majority of the swarm/colony we will usually return later that day to collect the hive full of bees before transporting the hive and bees to our quarantine apiary.
+Then the work really begins for us as we then need to transfer the bee colony into a brand new bee hive.

 This colony had only been inside this compost bin for 7 days!
 Like we said earlier, they build at a startling rate!!!